Alt-right: 2018–present: Resurgence

-Groups like the terrorist group Atomwaffen Division grew after the Unite the Right rally, recruiting those radicalized by its failure.
-New groups were also former in the aftermath, like Patriot Front that split from Vanguard America.
-The accelerationist tome Siege spread rapidly in the post-Unite the Right landscape as radicalized alt-right adherents pushed one another to commit violence and "read Siege" was posted on /pol/ over 5,500 times between 2017 and 2022.
+Groups like the terrorist group Atomwaffen Division grew after the Unite the Right rally, recruiting those radicalized by its events and aftermath.
+New groups were also former in the aftermath, like the Patriot Front and the National Socialist Legion, which both split from Vanguard America.
+The accelerationist tome Siege spread rapidly in the post-Unite the Right landscape as radicalized alt-right adherents pushed one another to commit violence, and "read Siege" was posted on /pol/ over 5,500 times between 2017 and 2022.